148th Siege Battery, Royal Garrison Artillery: Vimy

 The Left half-battery of 148th Siege Bty pulled out on 14 March 1917 for a move north, the rest following on 23 March.
 It officially joined 53rd HAG with First Army on 21 March.
 First Army was preparing for the Arras Offensive, with 53rd HAG deployed at Mont-Saint-Éloi supporting Canadian Corps in the opening Battle of Vimy Ridge.
 Left half battery was in action on 29 March and the whole of 148th Siege Bty was in position by 1 April to participate in the preparations.
 Its targets included the Ecole Commune, Spandau House, Thélus, Farbus and Vimy village, as well as specific trenches and dugouts.
 The attack went in at 05.30 on 9 April behind a heavy barrage: 148th Siege Bty laid a barrage on Bloater Trench and the roads behind the Ecole Commune.
 The Canadians overran three lines of German trenches and seized the crest of the ridge.
 That afternoon the battery was able to fire at enemy infantry on the move and against a hostile battery to prevent them interfering.
-Firing continued until 14 April as the Canadians consolidated the captured ground and carried out a limited exploitation.53rd HAG War Diary, March 1916–June 1917, TNA file WO 95/226/1.Falls, 1917, Vol I, pp. 306–7, 312–6, 321–39.Nicholson, pp. 248–9, 252–8.
+Firing continued until 14 April as the Canadians consolidated the captured ground and carried out a limited exploitation.

 On 15 April the battery officially came under 64th HAG, but there was no firing.
 On 24 April the Right half-battery took up new positions on the Lens–Arras road, targeting Arleux for the next phase of the offensive (the Battle of Arleux) and also carrying out wire-cutting for the infantry.
 The assault went in on 28 April but was not as successful as the earlier attacks.
 The battery then switched to targets at Fresnoy and Acheville for the Third Battle of the Scarpe on 3 May.
 After the initial barrage, the battery fired at German infantry moving up to counter-attack, causing many casualties.
 On 5 May the battery was firing at Oppy village when a German shell hit one of the ammunition dumps at the battery position, destroying a large number of cartridges.
 Fighting on this sector of the offensive died away thereafter, but the battery remained active, firing at Acheville Church, the brewery, and various trenches and machine gun posts, as well as feint barrages and at targets of opportunity.
 By now the guns were badly worn and needed recalibration, while one was sent to the workshops and the battery temporarily took over a gun of 1st Canadian Siege Bty.
 By 12 May three of the four guns were in the workshops, and the remaining one was put out of action by enemy CB fire that damaged the gun cradle and destroyed a great deal of ammunition.
-Only the Canadian gun could now be used, while the rest of the battery was pulled out.Falls, 1917 Vol I, pp. 418–24, 448–51.Nicholson, pp. 269–77.
+Only the Canadian gun could now be used, while the rest of the battery was pulled out.